-Paul Collins is Jaleh Hearn Curator of Ancient Near East in the Department of Antiquities at the Ashmolean and is currently a Huge Price Fellow at Jesus College and holds a supernumerary Fellowship at Wolfson College.
+Paul Collins is Jaleh Hearn Curator of Ancient Near East in the Department of Antiquities at the Ashmolean and is currently a Hugh Price Fellow at Jesus College and holds a supernumerary Fellowship at Wolfson College.
 He has worked previously as a curator in the Middle East Department of the British Museum and the Ancient Near Eastern Art Department of the Metropolitan Museum of Art, New York.
 He received his PhD from the Institute of Archaeology, University College London, and a PGCE from London University’s Institute of Education.
 He is currently Chair of the British Institute for the Study of Iraq.

 2017. with Charles Tripp (eds.)
 Gertrude Bell and Iraq: a life and legacy, British Academy

 2017.
 The Face of the Assyrian Empire: mythology and heroism.
 In J. Aruz and M. Seymour (eds.)
 Assyria to Iberia: A Metropolitan Museum of Art Symposia, Metropolitan Museum: 42–53

 2016.
 Mountains and Lowlands: Ancient Iran and Mesopotamia, Ashmolean Museum